-has aired on FOX for almost a decade, celebrating over 100 episodes.
+has aired on FOX for more than a decade, celebrating over 200 episodes.
 Whether it's Peter fighting a giant chicken or meeting Jesus for the first time, the best episodes keep us laughing time and again.
 Following is a list of the best Family Guy

 1. "Blue Harvest" Parts 1 and 2